- Game Standards

 Noted games we do not currently document:

-- Game mods or games using the same game engine without official intellectual property rights permission from the copyright holder.
+- Game mods or games using the same game engine without official permission from the copyright holder.

 - Primary title should be the title of the earliest US release (non-working title).
-If there is no US release then the UK title or an English title should be used.
+If there is no US release then the UK title or any official English title should be used.
 Outside of this it should be the original release title no matter the origin.

 - Titles should match the cover art as close as possible, such as using the Roman numeral II when it is shown and not substituting a 2 in place of it.
 This also includes special characters (ex.
 Pokémon, limited by Unicode of course).